Raul Tutarauli

-Raul Tutarauli (Georgian: რაულ თუტარაული; born May 10, 1992) is a Georgian professional mixed martial artist.
+Raul Tutarauli (Georgian: რაულ თუთარაული; born May 10, 1992) is a Georgian professional mixed martial artist.
 He currently competes in the Lightweight division.
 He has previously competed on Brave Combat Federation, Konfrontacja Sztuk Walki, Absolute Championship Akhmat, M-1 Global, and UAE Warriors.

 Professional career

 Early career

 Tutarauli made his debut on September 17, 2011, against Giorgi Tandilashvili.
 Tutarauli won the fight via a first-round TKO.

 M-1 Global

 After accumulating a record of 7–2, Tutarauli made his debut with Russian promotion M-1 Global on February 21, 2015 against Artur Aliev.
 Tautarauli won the fight via a third-round submission.

 Return to regionals

 Tutarauli returned a month later on March 15 against Mirlan Asekov.
 Tutarauli won the fight via a first-round TKO.

 His next fight came three months later on June 14 against Maziar Yari.
 Tutarauli won the fight via a first-round TKO.

 Return to M-1 Global

 Tutarauli returned to M-1 Global two months later on August 5 against Valeriu Mircea.
 Tutarauli won the fight via a first-round TKO.

 His next fight came four months later on December 4 against Alexey Makhno.
 Tutarauli won the fight via a second-round TKO.
 This performance earned him his first Knockout of the Night bonus.

 His next fight came five months later on May 27, 2016 against Damir Ismagulov.
 Tutarauli lost the fight via a third-round TKO.
 Despite the loss, he earned a Fight of the Night bonus.